 Unlike employees, Councillors do not receive pay but receive agreed allowances which are set through a separate, independent, process.
 Alongside Officers they are a key feature of the structure and governance of the Council.
-At Council in February 2021, it was agreed that Members should receive a basic allowance of £9,200 for 2021/22 and those undertaking special responsibilities receive a further allowance.
+At Council on 2 February 2022, it was agreed that Members should receive a basic allowance of £9,200 for 2022/23 and those undertaking special responsibilities receive a further allowance.
 This allowance is based on a formula, which consists of multiples or fractions of the basic allowance.
-The full list of special responsibility allowances can be found here;- Members Allowances for 2021-22 | Newcastle City Council
+The full list of special responsibility allowances can be found here - Members Allowances for 2022-23 | Newcastle City Council

-The other allowances that Members can claim are dependent's carer's allowance and travelling and subsistence allowances.
+The other allowances that Members can claim are dependent's carer's allowance, parental leave allowance and travelling and subsistence allowances.
 All of this is agreed in accordance with the Local Authorities (Member's Allowances) (England) Regulations 2003 (as amended).